-- 1. Hold a baccalaureate degree from a regionally accredited institution in the U.S. or an equivalent baccalaureate degree from a comparable university in another country. - 2.
-Complete the application form online at www.clarke.edu/apply. - 3.
-Request official transcripts of ALL undergraduate and graduate academic credits received from all post-secondary institutions attended.
-Transcripts will document undergraduate cumulative grade-point-average (GPA) required for admission. - 4.
-Request required entrance test scores be sent to Clarke University. - 5.
-Provide three letters of recommendation, at least one of which relates to academic ability.

-- 6. Complete additional departmental requirements as outlined in graduate section of this catalog. - If English is not the applicant's first language, submit minimum TOEFL PBT score of 550 or IBT score of 80 or submit minimum IELTS score of 6.5. - 8.
+- Hold a baccalaureate degree from a regionally accredited institution in the U.S. or an equivalent baccalaureate degree from a comparable university in another country. - 2.
+Complete the application form online at www.clarke.edu/apply. - Request transcripts of ALL undergraduate and graduate academic credits received from all post-secondary institutions attended.
+Transcripts will document undergraduate cumulative grade-point-average (GPA) required for admission.
+Students admitted on the basis of unofficial transcript must submit final official transcript(s) prior to enrollment. - 4.
+If needed, request required entrance test scores be sent to Clarke University. - 5.
+Provide two or three letters of recommendation, at least one of which relates to academic ability. - 6.
+Complete additional departmental requirements as outlined in graduate section of this catalog. - If English is not the applicant's first language, submit minimum TOEFL PBT score of 550 or IBT score of 80 or submit minimum IELTS score of 6.5 or a minimum Duolingo score of 105. - 8.
 Submit a non-refundable deposit upon admission to graduate studies.
 Deposit must be received prior to course registration.
 This deposit is applied toward tuition costs.